 As a testament to the benefits of an effective training regimen, Brandon can now consistently dunk a basketball on a regular basis.

-I decided to post this story for you guys because I wanted you to see that it’s not impossible for you to dunk a basketball, even if you’re short.
+I decided to post this story for you because I wanted you to see that it’s not impossible for you to dunk, even if you’re short.

-But Brandon Todd was one of the figures that gave me motivation to keep going, to not let go of my dream, and to keep pushing towards that day where I’ll finally be able to dunk too.
+But Brandon Todd was one of the figures that gave me motivation to keep going, to not let go of my dream, and to keep pushing towards that day where I’ll finally be able to dunk.

 You could argue that Brandon is just an athletic freak, but the truth is, he’s a classic case of how solid hard work pays off.
 He really gave me the confidence that I needed back in the days when I was still barely touching the rim.

 Thank you Brandon.

-The program provides important information and lays down the path that will take your jumping ability to the next level, and by using these methods, you will have the opportunity to show the world that short guys can still deliver awe-inspiring dunks.
+They provide important information and lay down the path that will take your jumping ability to the next level, and by using these methods, you will have the opportunity to show the world that short guys too can deliver awe-inspiring dunks.